 - Go to a neighbor’s home.

-- Keep your younger brothers and sister in a safe place.
+- Keep your younger siblings in a safe place.

 From: Ganley, A., Schuster, S. Domestic Violence: A National Curriculum for protective